Presidency of Joe Biden: Initial re-election campaign and withdrawal

 After speculation Biden would not seek re-election due to his advanced age and poor job approval, Biden officially announced his reelection campaign for the Democratic nomination in the 2024 presidential election on April 25, 2023.
 Representative Dean Phillips ran against Biden in the primaries but was unsuccessful.
 Phillips campaigned as a younger alternative to Biden, who would be a stronger opponent to Trump.
 Biden became the presumptive Democratic party nominee on March 12, 2024, facing no effective challengers in the primaries.
 Following what was widely viewed as a lackluster performance in the first presidential debate against presumptive Republican nominee Donald Trump and numerous age and health concerns, Biden faced repeated calls to suspend his candidacy.
 On July 21, 2024, Biden announced in a post on X (formerly known as Twitter) that he was suspending his campaign.
-He stated that "while it has been my intention to seek re-election, I believe it is in the best interest of my party and the country for me to stand down and to focus solely on fulfilling my duties as President for the remainder of my term", and endorsed Vice President Kamala Harris in his stead.
+He stated that "while it has been my intention to seek re-election, I believe it is in the best interest of my party and the country for me to stand down and to focus solely on fulfilling my duties as President for the remainder of my term", and immediately endorsed Vice President Kamala Harris to replace him in his place as the party's presidential nominee.